I went on a hike the other day.

 Somebody like me.

 If you were standing here in front of me, I could take everything from you in the blink of an eye.
-With my bare hands, I could end you.
+With my bare hands.
 Just like that.

 Luckily for you, I’m the nicest guy you’ll ever meet.
 And I have no ill intent towards you.